2025 Asia's 50 Best Restaurants: Complete Rankings & Guide

 The 2025 Asia's 50 Best Restaurants awards recognize 100 dining destinations across 15 countries and 29 cities.
 Gaggan Anand in Bangkok takes the top position, followed by Hong Kong's The Chairman and WING Restaurant.
 The list underwent a complete reset from the previous edition, with all 100 restaurants representing new entries compared to 2024's rankings.

 This edition marks a significant shift in the Asia's 50 Best Restaurants rankings, with a completely refreshed list of 100 venues.
 Bangkok claims two spots in the top six with Gaggan Anand at number one and Nusara at six.
 Hong Kong and Seoul each place two restaurants in the top ten.
-Japan contributes three cities to the top ten alone—Tokyo (Sézanne at four), Osaka (La Cime at eight), and representation through multiple entries.
+Japan contributes three cities to the top ten alone; Tokyo (Sézanne at four), Osaka (La Cime at eight), and representation through multiple entries.
 The geographic spread extends across 15 countries throughout Asia, from established fine dining capitals to emerging food cities.
 The complete turnover from the previous edition, which was topped by El Chato, signals either a methodological change or a radical reimagining of the voting panel's priorities.

 Gaggan Anand leads the 2025 Asia's 50 Best Restaurants list, reclaiming Bangkok's position at the top of Asian dining.
 The expanded 100-restaurant ranking spans 15 countries and 29 cities, with Hong Kong placing two venues in the top three.
-This edition represents a complete departure from 2024, when El Chato held the top spot—every single restaurant on this year's list is a new entry.
-The top ten alone pulls from six different cities across Thailand, Hong Kong, Japan, South Korea, China, and Singapore, suggesting a more geographically distributed voting pattern than previous years.
+This edition represents a complete departure from 2024, when El Chato held the top spot; every single restaurant on this year's list is a new entry.
+The top ten alone pulls from six different cities across Thailand, Hong Kong, Japan, South Korea, China, Singapore, suggesting a more geographically distributed voting pattern than previous years.

 Quick Facts